LaunchCodeEducation/intro-to-professional-web-dev-wiki/Course-Overview-and-Structure.md

 The course is delivered using a combination of online tasks, in person instruction, small peer group time, and programming assignments.
 The varied delivery is meant to reinforce the concepts by accommodating different learning styles.

 ## Flipped Classroom Model
 Most of the traditional instruction will be done at home via online reading and exercises.
-In class time will be spent reviewing concepts, examples, and working on small programming tasks called studios.
+In class time will be spent reviewing concepts, answering questions, walking through live-coding examples, and working on small programming tasks called studios.

 ## Course Goals
 Teach students, from wide ranging backgrounds, these topics: